-The Old Crown is a traditional pub-restaurant that offers wholesome home-cooked food alongside live music.
-In spite of being the hinterland of Coventry, this restaurant enjoys a healthy patronage.
-Do try some of their scrumptious dishes like the Old Crown mix grill, rabbit and black pudding pie, Sunday roast featuring a choice of four meats, homemade yorkies and gravy.
+The Old Crown is a traditional pub restaurant that offers wholesome home-cooked food alongside live music.
+In spite of being the hinterland of Coventry, this restaurant enjoys healthy patronage.
+Do try some of their scrumptious dishes like the Old Crown mix grill, rabbit and black pudding pie, Sunday roast featuring a choice of four types of meat, homemade Yorkies and gravy.

 Address – 466 Aldermans Green Rd, Alderman’s Green, Coventry CV2 1NP, United Kingdom.

 Opening hours – Sun 12:00 PM – 6:00 PM & Mon-Sat 12:00 PM – 9:00 PM.

 Millie’s Kitchen features on our list of best restaurants in Coventry despite not even being a restaurant!
 This little Italian food stall makes the best pizzas in the whole city.
 Period.
 It really surpasses the likes of famous pizza chains in taste as well as value for money.
 What’s more, the staff is really hospitable and always ready to have a pleasant chat.

 Address – 5 Market Way, Coventry CV1 1DL, United Kingdom.

 Opening hours – Sun 12:00 PM – 4:30 PM & Mon-Sat 11:00 AM – 6:00 PM.

 Phone – +44 7754 541225